tanmaysankhe/CaeliScribo/README.md

 ### Installing Prerequisites

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.
+Open an issue if you get any problem installing below mentioned requisites

 Install TensorFlow version 1.12